Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 “It was just like a 30-minute meeting with the Kids Program director on my first Sunday … and she just kind of walked me through how it’s done,” Alex said.
 “She said they were going to do a background check, but I don’t believe I ever had one done.
 I immediately started serving that very day.
 From my understanding, that’s what the training looked like for everyone.”

-A separate anonymous source from Christland, referred to as “Sam,” was an attendee and member who helped found the church in 2017.
+A separate source from Christland granted anonymity to discuss sensitive topics, referred to as “Sam,” was an attendee and member who helped found the church in 2017.
 They said the church’s Kids Program emphasized safety for participants.

-One email from Cody Dicks, a student from Southern Illinois University, or SIU, before joining Vine Church and later becoming staff pastor at Christland, stated that Kids Program volunteers would do a background check using a company named Checkr to “sync the background checks of our volunteers with our church database,” as it would “allow all the information to be in one location for ease of filing and organization.”
+One email from Cody Dicks, a student from Southern Illinois University, or SIU, who joined Vine Church and later became staff pastor at Christland, stated that Kids Program volunteers would do a background check using a company named Checkr to “sync the background checks of our volunteers with our church database,” as it would “allow all the information to be in one location for ease of filing and organization.”

-Despite the email indicating that Christland had access to background checks from volunteers, none of the multiple sources The Battalion contacted had any recollection of volunteers undergoing one.
+Despite the email indicating that Christland had access to background checks from volunteers, every source close to the Kids Program said they had no recollection of volunteers undergoing one.

 Emma Wright, Class of 2022 and former Christland member, shared a similar experience.